All Out (2021)

 (which was also Punk's AEW debut match and Punk's first professional wrestling match in seven years); Chris Jericho defeated MJF in a career threatening match; Lucha Brothers (Penta El Zero Miedo and Rey Fénix) defeated The Young Bucks (Matt Jackson and Nick Jackson) in a steel cage match to win the AEW World Tag Team Championship; Dr. Britt Baker, D.M.D. defeated Kris Statlander to retain the AEW Women's World Championship; and Miro defeated Eddie Kingston to retain the AEW TNT Championship in the opening bout.
 The event also saw the AEW debuts of Minoru Suzuki, Adam Cole, Ruby Soho (who won the women's Casino Battle Royale), and Bryan Danielson.

 Tickets for All Out sold out within a day, and the event was attended by over 10,000 people.
 It also received over 200,000 pay-per-view buys, making it the most bought non-WWE professional wrestling PPV event since 1999.

-All Out received critical acclaim, particularly with regard to the cage match and the newsworthy surprise debuts, and was also rated highly rated by fans.
+All Out received critical acclaim, particularly for the cage match and the newsworthy surprise debuts, and was also highly rated by fans.
+Since its initial airing, All Out has been hailed as one of the greatest wrestling pay-per-views of all time.

 Production

 Background

-All Out is a pay-per-view (PPV) held annually during Labor Day weekend by All Elite Wrestling (AEW) since 2019.
-It is one of AEW's "Big Four" PPVs, which also includes Double or Nothing, Full Gear, and Revolution, their four biggest shows produced quarterly.
+All Out is a professional wrestling pay-per-view (PPV) event held annually during Labor Day weekend by All Elite Wrestling (AEW) since 2019.
+It is one of AEW's "Big Four" PPVs, which also includes Double or Nothing, Full Gear, and Revolution, their four biggest domestic shows produced quarterly.
 Announced on May 31, 2021, the third All Out event was scheduled to be held on September 5 in the Chicago suburb of Hoffman Estates, Illinois, returning the event to the Now Arena (formerly Sears Centre Arena), which is where the inaugural All Out was held.
 It was AEW's first PPV held outside of Daily's Place and the adjacent TIAA Bank Field in Jacksonville, Florida since the start of the COVID-19 pandemic in March 2020, following AEW's resumption of live touring in July 2021.
 Presale tickets were available July 8 before they went on sale on July 9 to the general public and quickly sold out.

-Following the September 3 episode of Rampage, TNT aired a half-hour television special called Countdown to All Out which averaged 361,000 viewers.
+Following the September 3 episode of Friday Night Rampage, AEW's second weekly TV show that premiered in August, TNT aired a half-hour television special called Countdown to All Out which averaged 361,000 viewers.
 "Champion Sound" by Cypress Hill was the official theme song for the event.